 mysqldump -u username -p DBNAME>data.sql

-After entering the above code you will be prompted for a password.
+After entering the above code you see a prompt for a password.

 Note: you will not be able to see the password when you type it in.

 What is this command doing?
 This is taking your entire database and storing it in a sql file called data.sql.
-This will what will be zipped with the rest of your files on the server.
+This gets zipped with the rest of your files on the server.

 To confirm that the file is on your server type in “ls” and press enter.
 There you should be able to see a file called data.sql.